Menu

 I visited Dr. Bhartendu Swain at apollo hospitals hyderabad to see if there are any treatments that can improve acne scarring on my face.
 He started with few peels and when I said I didn't see any improvement to scarring, he suggested dermabrasion.
 I was skeptical but the confidence he showed made me to go with him.
 What I can say is that, he spoilt it up...

-Read full review of Apollo Hospitals and 16 comments
+Read full complaint and 16 comments

 ComplaintsBoard